wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 Object.keys({}).length
 ```

-When working with Javascript you often see if statments with things that you might not think are true or false, but that is simply because we are checking for it's existence (whether it is there or not).
+When working with Javascript you often see if statements with things that you might not think are true or false, but that is simply because we are checking for it's existence (whether it is there or not).

 MNow let's make an array with all of these different values and types and loop over them and show you with an if statement whether they are truthy or falsy.